More than 2 million Australians have asthma – about 1 in 9 or 10 children and about 1 in 10 adults. Our rate is high compared to other countries.

 Yet with good management, people with asthma can lead normal, active lives.

-Many successful sports people have asthma including Australian Olympian swimmers Dawn Fraser and Libby Trickett, and UK soccer superstar David Beckham.
+Many successful sports people have asthma including Australian Olympian swimmer Libby Trickett and UK soccer superstar David Beckham.